rbroders/Enphase-Inverter-Analyzer/README.md

 This program analyzes the inverter output and produces a report with a line for each inverter every day (-Detail True).
 It does this by attempting to map a parabola to the non-exceedance inverter output (i.e. output less than max continuous).
 To be successful, data for an inverter-day is eliminated if it does not meet the following criteria:
-MAX_START_POWER < 20 and MIN_END_POWER = 0 and at least 50 data points (make sure the daily data is complete).
+MAX_START_POWER < 20 and MIN_END_POWER = 0 and at least 50 data points (daily data must be complete).
 All data below 75W is ignored as the trail-in and trail-out data is not very parabolic.
 All data above the MAX_CONTINUOUS parameter is also ignored as the true output could be higher.
-Then the system fits a parabola to the data and looks for cloud drop-outs (sudden decrease of 5W or more).
+Then the system fits a "cloud limit" parabola to the data and looks for power drop-outs (sudden decrease of 5W or more).
-The cloud points are ignored and a new cloud parabola is fitted to the remaining data.
+These "cloudy" points are ignored and a "cloud limit 2" parabola is fitted to the remaining data.
-New cloud points are generated and a final parabola is fitted to the data.
+The second set of cloudy points is ignored and a final parabola is fitted to the data.
+NOTE: amazingly, many of the original "cloudy" points are restored as the new parabolas do a better job of fitting the true data.

 Once this is complete, the EXCEEDANCE energy is calculated.
 EXCEEDANCE energy is the power generated beyond MAX_CONTINUOUS (integrated over time).
 My system has IQ8A inverters with a MAX_CONTINUOUS rating of 349W, but their PEAK rating is 366.
 I've been capturing 44 inverters for ~100days and have seen 366W only 9 times.
-I have 27,2230 data points over 349W though (out of 500,000 so about 5.5%).
+I have many exceedance data points though, so the inverters do better than spec (27,2230 of 500,000 data points are over 349W - about 5.5%).
 I also calculate the estimated peak power output from the parabola, and the SHAVED energy, which is the difference between the estimated power and the generated power (integrated over time).
-This gives you an idea of how much energy is lost by the undersized inverters.
+This gives you an idea of how much energy is lost due to undersized inverters.

 In addition to the report, you can also view the plotted output by selecting the -PlotType parameter.
 Here is an example:
 ![Plot](Example.png)